bclous/SwiftUIKitUI/README.md

 # SwiftUIKitUI (SUIKUI)

-SwiftUIKitUI (SUIKUI) is a set of lightweight extensions that make working with AutoLayout and UIKit easy and intuitive.
+SwiftUIKitUI (SUIKUI) is a set of lightweight extensions that make working with Auto Layout and UIKit easy and intuitive.
 After 5-minutes you'll never go back.

-## AutoLayout
+## Auto Layout

-Programmatic layout in UIKit with AutoLayout is powerful, imperative, and adapts well to the screen sizes iOS developers are expected to support.
+Programmatic layout in UIKit with Auto Layout is powerful, imperative, and adapts well to the screen sizes iOS developers are expected to support.
 It’s also way too verbose, overly complicated, and a pain to work with.
 SUIKUI aims to solves these problems while staying true to the framework and avoiding new patterns or layout paradigms.
 Let's have a look!
 <br />

 Let's say you want to pin a view directly to its parent, with a padding of 20pts on each side.
 Your standard "container" view.
 You may be used to writing something like this: